How to Choose a Backpack for College

 Of course, unless you invest in a seriously huge hiking backpack, it’s unlikely that your bag will always hold all the books you need.
 That’s why, when I knew I was going to be checking out a lot of books, I would throw a cloth tote bag into my backpack to help handle the extra load.

 Different compartments are a huge help.
 You can have smaller pockets for things like house keys and a cell phone, and keep the heavy books elsewhere.

 Most backpacks have all types of pockets and compartments, whether for laptops or water bottles.
-Some models also offers a front bungee system, which is convenient for strapping on sweaters or gym shoes.
+Some models also offer a front bungee system, which is convenient for strapping on sweatshirts or gym shoes.